 Hypnotherapy has been proven to be a successful way to help those suffering from opiate withdrawal pain and heroin addiction.
-It is not a cure-all therapy that helps every single person that suffers from addiction, nor is it the first therapy anyone should consider, but when used correctly, it can be a very effective way to help a person stay sober.
+It is not a cure-all therapy that helps every single person that suffers from addiction, nor is it the first therapy anyone should consider, but when used correctly, by the right type of person, hypnosis can be a very effective way to help a person stay sober.

-Hypnotherapy for addiction maybe a secret weapon that can help your recovery last.
+Hypnotherapy for addiction maybe a secret weapon that can help you end your recovery from painkiller addiction at-last.

 What is Hypnotherapy?